NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/flame-drake-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "The snare takes the form of a Tiny, drake-like clockwork toy.
 When a creature enters its square the snare activates, causing the drake to spit a gout of fire in a 15-foot cone in the direction from which the creature entered.
 For instance, if a creature entered the square coming from the east, the cone would point east, to hit any allies behind the triggering creature.
-Those within the cone take 6d6 fire damage with a DC 19 Reflex check save.
+Those within the cone take `dice: 6d6` 6d6 fire damage with a DC 19 Reflex check save.
 After spitting its fire, the snare falls apart"
 powerTitle1:
 actionEconomy1:
 type1: